 Moreover, taking alcohol beyond limits is in itself harmful for the body, thus avoiding alcohol to quit smoking would have health benefits from consuming less alcohol.
 Gradually when the association is broken, you may resume (though not recommended) as before.

 You should consult your doctor to learn about the anti-smoking options you’ve got.
 Nicotine replacement helps you deal with cravings better.
+In fact, research says that NRT increases the chances of quitting smoking by 50-70%.
 Some anti-smoking products like patches, gums or lozenges are available over the counter, while nicotine nasal spray and inhalers can be bought with a prescription.
 Also, there are other drugs that help in quitting smoking like varenicline and bupropion.

 Even if you chew regular gums or hard candies, they’re going to help you deal with craving better.
 The idea is to keep your mouth busy, so that your mind has lesser time to think about smoking.